YosysHQ/nextpnr/docs/archapi.md

 ### void bindWire(WireId wire, NetInfo \*net, PlaceStrength strength)

 Bind a wire to a net.
 This method must be used when binding a wire that is driven by a bel pin.
-Use `binPip()` when binding a wire that is driven by a pip.
+Use `bindPip()` when binding a wire that is driven by a pip.

 This method must also update `net->wires`.